 Hello!
 My name is Anna Gunderson and I am an Assistant Professor of Political Science at Louisiana State University.
 In 2019, I received my Ph.D. in political science from Emory University.
 I study American Politics and specifically the politics of punishment and mass incarceration.
 My interests include criminal justice policy, state politics, the politics of race, and public policy.
 I am working on a book on the adoption of private prisons in the American states.
 My work has appeared or is forthcoming in Political Research Quarterly, Nature Human Behaviour, Perspectives on Politics, the Journal of Politics, the Journal of Empirical Legal Studies, and the Journal of Race, Ethnicity, and Politics.

-In addition to my book project, I am also working on state corrections spending, police militarization, officer-involved shootings, gender in American police forces, diversity in county prosecutor offices, and ban the box initiatives.
+In addition to my book project, I am also working on projects on interests groups and social media, gender in American police forces, ban the box initiatives, state clemency and pardon policies, and police department use of social media.

 You can contact me via my LSU email, agunderson [at] lsu.edu.
 You can also follow me on Twitter, @annagunderson.